Square-densities, and volume forms: Square volumes in Euclidean spaces

 \subsection{Heron's formula}

-The basic idea for the construction of a square $k$-volume function goes, for the case $k=2$, back to Heron of Alexandria (perhaps even to Archi\-medes); they knew how to express the square of the area of a triangle $S$ in terms of an expression involving only the lengths $a,b,c$ of the three sides:
+The basic idea for the construction of a square $k$-volume function goes, for the case $k=2$, back to Heron of Alexandria (perhaps even to Archi\-medes); they knew how to express the square of the area of a triangle $S$ (whether located in Euclidean 2-space or in a higher dimensional Euclidean space) in terms of an expression involving only the lengths $a,b,c$ of the three sides:

-where $t= \frac{1}{2} (a+b+c)$.
-Substituting for $t$, and multiplying out, one discovers (cf.\ \cite{Cox} \S 1.53) that all terms involving an odd number of any of the variables $a,b,c$ cancel, and we are left with
+where $t= \tfrac{1}{2} (a+b+c)$.
+Substituting for $t$, and multiplying out, one discovers (cf.\ \cite{Cox} 1.53) that all terms involving an odd number of any of the variables $a,b,c$ cancel, and we are left with

 an expression that only involves the {\em squares} $a^2$, $b^2$ and $c^2$ of the lengths of the sides.